 How do the price and quality of utility services compare to other areas?
 For example, look into the availability of sewer, water, gas, electric, TV cable, phone, internet service, garbage pickup, postal and delivery service, school buses, train station, and other public transit.
 Some utilities may be planned but won’t be available until enough homes are built.
-For example, TV cable may be planned but might not be installed until there are enough homes built in your area.
+For example, TV cable may be intended but might not be installed until there are enough homes built in your area.

 Are emergency services such as ambulances, fire fighting, and police service readily available in your area?

-26. Are there any fees to connect to utilities (sometimes called tap fees) and if so how much are the connect fees?
+26. Are there any fees to connect to utilities (sometimes called tap fees), and if so, how much are the connect fees?

 If the utility hookups are far from where you want to place your house, will it cost much to extend the utility hookups?
 How much lead-time is needed to have utilities installed to your site?
-How far back your house is set from the road, will determine the length of the driveway.
+How far back your home is set from the road, will determine the length of the driveway.
 The longer the driveway, the higher the cost.

 27. Are you near steep hills?